lizardanddog/lizardanddog/README.md

 We're a team of two passionnate software engineers developping mobile and web apps.
-For tutorials, and coding tips, be sure to follow us at: www.lizardanddog.blog
+For tutorials, and coding tips, be sure to follow us at:

+www.lizardanddog.blog

-Or on our main website:
+or on our main website:

 www.lizardanddog.com

 <!---